 Harassment must be viewed in its totality.
-Mere discourtesy, rudeness or lack of sensitivity should not be confused with harassment.
-The harassing behavior must be sufficiently severe or pervasive so as to alter the conditions of employment and create an abusive working environment.
+Mere discourtesy, rudeness, or lack of sensitivity should not be confused with harassment.
+The harassing behavior must be sufficiently severe or pervasive enough to alter the conditions of employment and create an abusive working environment.
 The more severe the conduct, the less pervasive it must be.
 The required showing of severity varies inversely with the frequency of the conduct.
-A single incident, simple teasing, off-hand comments or isolated instances of offensive sexual conduct or remarks generally will not be sufficient to create a hostile work environment.
+A single incident, mild teasing, off-hand comments, or isolated instances of offensive sexual conduct or remarks generally will not be sufficient to create a hostile work environment.
 A hostile environment claim generally requires a showing of a pattern of offensive conduct.
 However, a single severe incident of harassment can be a violation of the law, particularly when the harassment is physical or quid pro quo.

 Sexual innuendoes and other suggestive comments; racial or ethnic slurs; humor, jokes or teasing about sex, race, age, religion, disability or gender-specific traits; repeated requests for dates; sexual advances or propositions; comments about a person’s body, dress, excessive flattery or questioning of a personal nature; abusive language or insults; or threats.

 Leering or staring in a sexual manner; whistling or hooting; suggestive or insulting looks; vulgar sounds or gestures; offensive or hateful pictures, posters, calendars, cartoons or obscene e-mail; excessive attention in the form of love letters or gifts; or offensive or derogatory written materials.